umbrellio/sequel-bulk-audit/README.md

 ## Usage

-Model changes in which you plan to audit should contain
+Models, changes in which you plan to audit should contain
 ```ruby
 plugin :bulk_audit
 ```